The Best & Worst California Burritos in Pacific Beach, San Diego

 You can only order at the window, so be prepared to wait.
 Walking up to the window doesn’t get much better.
 At 8am on a Tuesday, with no one else in line, it took 20 minutes to prepare our order of 6 California burritos.
 After waiting 15 minutes, I went up to the window to ask about our order and the woman looked at me like I was a total stranger who asked what the distance from Earth to Alpha Centauri.
 If I didn’t already pay for it, I would have rather they forgotten about my order.

 While they got 4 out of 5 for freshness, they got a 1 for the shop.
 In addition to the long wait, they shorted me one burrito.
 Had I not checked the bag before driving off I wouldn’t have realized they didn’t give us any hot sauce.

 Everything else was ho-hum.
 Ho-hum may be fine for hamburger or pizza joints, but not for a taco shop in PB.

-If you haven't seen our reviews of California burritos in Clairemont, check them out below!
+Check out our reviews of California burritos in Clairemont!